-- engines may be started; - subject to the requirements of Article 29.1 fuel may be added or removed and a fuel breather fitted; - wheels and tyres may be removed, changed or rebalanced and tyre pressures checked; - spark plugs may be removed in order to carry out an internal engine inspection and cylinder compression checks; - heating or cooling devices may be fitted : - a jump battery may be connected and on board electrical units may be freely accessed via a physical connection to the car: - the main electrical battery and radio batteries may be changed; - the brake system may be bled; - engine oil may be drained; - compressed gases may be drained or added; - fluids used for replenishment must conform to the same specification as the original fluid.
-Fluids with a specific gravity less than 1.1 may be drained and / or replenished, however, no replenishment may take place less than one hour and 30 minutes before the start of the formation lap unless specific approval has been given by the FIA.
-In order to ensure that fluids are not being used as ballast the FIA reserves the right to weigh cars which took part in Q3 at random during the one hour period commencing one hour and 30 minutes before the start of the formation lap.
-When a car is weighed in this way, and taking into account any fuel added under Article 29.1b), its weight must be within 3kg of its weight at the completion of its final qualifying run, if not, fluids other than fuel may be replenished or drained under FIA supervision; - the aerodynamic set up of the front wing may be adjusted using the existing parts.
+- engines may be started; - fuel may be added or removed and a fuel breather fitted; - wheels, wheel fasteners and tyres may be removed, changed or rebalanced and tyre pressures checked; - spark plugs may be removed in order to carry out an internal engine inspection and cylinder compression checks; - permitted heating or cooling devices may be fitted; - a jump battery may be connected and on board electrical units may be freely accessed via a physical connection to the car; - charging and / or discharging of the KERS energy storage devices ; - removal of the KERS energy storage devices which, once marked by the FIA technical delegate, may be retained overnight by the team; - the main electrical battery and radio batteries may be changed; - the brake system may be bled; - engine oil may be drained; - compressed gases may be drained or added; - fluids with a specific gravity less than 1.1 may be drained and/or replenished, however, fluids used for replenishment must conform to the same specification as the original fluid; - the aerodynamic set up of the front wing may be adjusted using the existing parts.
 No parts may be added, removed or replaced; - if the FIA technical delegate is satisfied that changes in climatic conditions necessitate alterations to the specification of a car, changes may be made to the air ducts around the front and rear brakes and radiator ducts.
-These changes may be made at any time after the message "CHANGE IN CLIMATIC CONDITIONS" is shown on the timing monitors, from this point the choice of brake cooling and radiator ducts is free. - bodywork (excluding radiators) may be removed and / or cleaned; - cosmetic changes may be made to the bodywork and tape may be added; - any part of the car may be cleaned; - on board cameras, timing transponders and any associated equipment may be removed, refitted or checked: - any work required by the FIA technical delegate; - changes to improve the driver's comfort.
-In this context anything other than addition or removal of padding (or similar material) and adjustment of mirrors, seat belts and pedals may only be carried out with the specific permission of the FIA technical delegate; - repair of genuine accident damage;
+These changes may be made at any time after the message "CHANGE IN CLIMATIC CONDITIONS" is shown on the timing monitors, from this point the choice of air ducts around the front and rear brakes and radiator ducts is free and pitot tubes may be covered or uncovered, subject always to compliance with the relevant Technical Regulations. - bodywork (excluding radiators) may be removed and / or cleaned; - cosmetic changes may be made to the bodywork and tape may be added; - any part of the car may be cleaned; - on board cameras, marshalling system components, timing transponders and any associated equipment may be removed, refitted or checked; - any work required by the FIA technical delegate;